 ports around the Caribbean and South America.

-Yes, weekly cleaning of your suite includes disinfecting the
+Yes, there will be weekly cleaning of your suite.

 Yes, if there are personal items you wish to launder yourself,